 HOA Nuisance Restrictions.
 Based on the nuisance provisions in CC&Rs, secondhand smoke, whether cigarette, cigar, marijuana or otherwise, that drifts into the windows of other units, balconies, or common areas can be restricted.
 If the user cannot confine the smoke to his own unit, the smoke becomes a nuisance that must be abated.
 The smoker can be required to take appropriate measures to cease his violation of the CC&Rs.
 The smoker may need to run HEPA filters inside his unit, seal all penetrations in walls, ceilings and floors, and install weather stripping and door sweeps on doors to stop smoke from migrating into the common areas and surrounding units.

 Alternatives to Smoking.
+When it comes to "reasonable accommodation" so pot smokers can get their medicine, associations are not required to accommodate a request for smoking if it endangers the health and quiet enjoyment of their neighbors and especially since alternatives are available.
 There are ways other than smoking to take the medication.
 It can be ingested as brownies, candies, or other edible forms.
 For those who cannot eat because of nausea associated with chemotherapy, patients can use e-cigarettes to inhale THC without producing secondhand smoke odors.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.